Bucket wheel excavator

 The first conveyor runs along the length of the digging boom.

-It ens in the center of the coal or sands drops on a conveyor which is in the undercarriage.
+It ends in the center and the coal or overburden drops on a conveyor which is in the undercarriage.

 Here the product comes out of the undercarriage and is transferred onto the discharge boom.

 The discharge boom rests on a separately driven and steered vehicle.It has 3 tracks and the model is driven by 1 medium motor.
 It is used to keep the discharge above the conveyor belt that runs along the length of the mine, to the power station, or in case of digging overburden, to the opposite side of the mine, where the sand is redeposited.

 The digging boom is hoisted up and down by 2 winches, which are located at the end of the counter boom.
 From here the hoisting wires run to the top of the stationary tower.

 The wire is looped multiple times between the stationary tower and the moving tower, which is 1 part with the digging boom.